Our Flag — What Do You See?

 Gadsden’s flag was likely inspired by a plate published by Benjamin Franklin in 1754 featuring an image of a snake cut into sections representing the Colonies, over the words “JOIN, or DIE,” an appeal for unity during the French and Indian War.

-Until victory in 1783, under that flag and similar banners, the first American Patriots would defend the young nation against what seemed to be insurmountable odds.
+At the Battle of Brandywine, the new flag accompanied the Continental troops for the first time, and until victory in 1783, under that flag and similar banners, the first generation of American Patriots defended our young nation against what seemed to be insurmountable odds.

 It was during a second conflict with the British, the War of 1812, that our national flag, flying over Fort McHenry above Baltimore harbor, inspired Francis Scott Key to pen what is now our National Anthem.